CLASSICAL LOST AND FOUND

 Conductor Neeme Jšrvi, this time with the BBC Wales National Chorus and Orchestra, turns in performances every bit as accomplished as those on his earlier Saint-SaŽns disc for Chandos of last summer (see 31 July 2012).
 And soprano Amanda Roocroft deserves a big round of applause for her Jerusalem and Magnificat solos.

-Made in the BBC Hoddinott Hall, Cardiff, Wales, the recordings project a wide deep soundstage in a reverberant acoustic.
+Made in Hoddinott Hall, Cardiff, Wales, the recordings project a wide deep soundstage in a reverberant acoustic.
 The balance between the forces is fine with the soloist and chorus positioned a bit behind the orchestra.

 The instrumental timbre is very musical with clean highs, but there are some bleary droning low "jug-organ" pedal points in the Te Deum.
 The voice quality is generally acceptable except for some digital kazoo-like artifacts in louder passages.
 Had this been a hybrid disc there probably wouldn't have been any of the latter on the Super Audio tracks.